NozeIO/swift-nio-irc-eliza/README.md

 [SwiftNIO](https://github.com/apple/swift-nio),
 including a client.

-SwiftNIO IRC Eliza, is an scalable Rogerian psychotherapist based on the [SwiftEliza](https://github.com/kennysong/SwiftEliza) module.
+SwiftNIO IRC Eliza, is a scalable Rogerian psychotherapist based on the [SwiftEliza](https://github.com/kennysong/SwiftEliza) module.
 Eliza is always there for you!